 However, in order for the patches to exchange boundary conditions at simultaneous times, the time coordinate in all the patches must be the same.
 In relativistic terms, this means that the coordinate transformations relating patches with relative motion are {\it not} Lorentz transformations; as a result, the reference frames of moving patches are in general non-inertial.
 This policy may be somewhat unfamiliar, but because the equations of physics can all be written in completely covariant fashion, their form under this sort of transformation is well-defined.

 Our version of the multipatch system also offers several additional features.
-Because the separate patches are simulated using independent programs, they can have independent time-steps; because long time-step patches need many fewer updates to traverse the same physical time, when parallelized those patches can be assigned many more cells per processor to achieve better load-balancing.
+Because the patches interact only through boundary condition exchange, they can have independent time-steps; because long time-step patches need many fewer updates to traverse the same physical time, when parallelized those patches can be assigned many more cells per processor to achieve better load-balancing.
 In addition, patches can be added or removed from time to time as conditions change and different demands arise.

 To mitigate the complexity and overhead created by inter-patch communications when the computation is parallelized, we have created a client-router-server system that efficiently links the correct processors in each patch to their boundary condition partners in other patches.